Tsatsiki (za-DZEE-kee) is a Greek dip that's often served as a snack or appetizer. Also great on burgers or tomato sandwiches.

 Sharp knife (adult needed)

-- With the help of your adult, cut the cucumber into thin slices, then chop the slices.
+- Cut the cucumber into thin slices, then chop the slices.

 - Cover and refrigerate at least 1 hour (and up to a day).
 Serve garnished with extra mint.